Baghdad fears battle, prays for peace

 EXODUS

-In mixed neighborhoods where the threat of sectarian fighting is greatest, residents are taking no chances.
+In mixed neighbourhoods where the threat of sectarian fighting is greatest, residents are taking no chances.

-In the north Baghdad district of Ghazaliyah, a neighborhood split between Sunnis and Shi'ites, there has been an exodus of families who fear their neighborhood could become a focal point for sectarian attacks.
+In the north Baghdad district of Ghazaliyah, a neighbourhood split between Sunnis and Shi'ites, there has been an exodus of families who fear their neighbourhood could become a focal point for sectarian attacks.

 When ISIL took Mosul on June 10, Sunni and Shi'ite residents started to move to other parts of Baghdad.
 The main street is now close to empty, with only a few families remaining.